jshmattos/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 # 0x00.
 Python - Hello, World

 ## Learning Objectives

 General

-* Why Python programming is awesome(don’t forget to tweet today, with the hashtag  # pythoniscool :))
+- Why Python programming is awesome(don’t forget to tweet today, with the hashtag # pythoniscool :))
-* Who created Python
+- Who created Python
-* Who is Guido van Rossum
+- Who is Guido van Rossum
-* Where does the name ‘Python’ come from
+- Where does the name ‘Python’ come from
-* What is the Zen of Python
+- What is the Zen of Python
-* How to use the Python interpreter
+- How to use the Python interpreter
-* How to print text and variables using print
+- How to print text and variables using print
-* How to use strings
+- How to use strings
-* What are indexing and slicing in Python
+- What are indexing and slicing in Python
-* What is the official Holberton Python coding style and how to check your code with PEP 8
+- What is the official Holberton Python coding style and how to check your code with PEP 8

-## Usage
+## Requirements

-* All files are interpreted/compiled on Ubuntu 14.04 LTS using Python3 (version 3.4.3)
+- All files are created and executed on Ubuntu 14.04 LTS using Python3 (version 3.4.3)
-* All code use the PEP 8 style (version 1.7.*)
+- All Python code use the PEP 8 style (version 1.7.\*)

----

 ## Tasks

 ### [0.
 Run Python file](./0-run)

-* Write a Shell script that runs a Python script.
+- Write a Shell script that runs a Python script.
-* The Python file name will be saved in the environment variable $PYFILE
+- The Python file name will be saved in the environment variable \$PYFILE

 ```sh
 guillaume@ubuntu:~/py/0x00$ cat main.py
 ```

 ```python
 #!/usr/bin/python3
 print("Holberton School")
 ```

 ```sh
 guillaume@ubuntu:~/py/0x00$ export PYFILE=main.py
 guillaume@ubuntu:~/py/0x00$ ./0-run